ceedubs/irrec/readme/src/main/tut/README.md

 An implementation of regular expressions based on recursion schemes and Kleene algebras.

+The name is a shameless rip-off of [irreg](https://github.com/non/irreg), which this library was inspired by.
+It's different than irreg in that it uses `rec`ursion schemes, hence the name.

 ## warning

 At this point, this library is just me playing around and learning some things.
 It provides no stability guarantees, and I don't know if I'll ever even get around to publishing it.
 That said, if you are interested in actually using it, please let me know!
 If enough people star this repository maybe I'll do something with it.